Shopify/liquid/README.md

 Normally the parser is very lax and will accept almost anything without error.
 Unfortunately this can make it very hard to debug and can lead to unexpected behaviour.

-Liquid also comes with a parser that can be used when editing templates to give better error messages when templates are invalid.
+Liquid also comes with different parsers that can be used when editing templates to give better error messages when templates are invalid.
 You can enable this new parser like this:

 ```ruby